INTERVAL ARITHMETIC

 function "**" (Left : Interval_Measure; Right : Number) return Interval_Measure;

-"+" (Left, Right : Interval_Measure) return Interval_Measure;
+function "+" (Left, Right : Interval_Measure) return Interval_Measure;

 function "+" (Left : Interval_Measure; Right : Measure) return Interval_Measure;